davidcox/showboat/readme.md

 ## Where is it going?

-I'm *really* excited about using this a platform to bring in elegant data visualization into my talks, via the amazing d3.js project.
+I'm *really* excited about using this a platform to bring elegant data visualization into my talks, via the amazing [d3.js](http://mbostock.github.com/d3/) project.
+I used to have much more data-interactivity in my talks back when I was slaving away making slides in Flash, but I think that d3 represents a quantum leap forward in interactive data visualization possibilities.

 There's also a lot of interesting audience-interaction potential; this seems to be what @schacon is most interested in with *[Showoff](http://github.com/schacon/showoff)*, though, being a scientist and not a web person, it is much less common for me to be giving a talk to an audience in which everyone has their laptop out.
 (I may have to start teaching soon, however, so I am interested in the possibilities for student interaction with a live presentation).
 Nonetheless, making a talk be a web-thingy really opens up an almost limitless canvas of possibility.